-Actually I stopped exercising all together, but let’s start at the beginning.
+Actually, I stopped exercising altogether, but let’s start at the beginning.

 The journey so far

-Then came the first bleeding and with it an official ban of all exercise from my OBGYN.
+Then came the first bleeding and with it an official ban on all exercise from my OBGYN.
 Not that it was hard complying.
-At that point I was already unable of doing any real exercise at all.
+At that point, I was already unable of doing any real exercise at all.

 But it turns out that after months of “rest” starting a new exercise regime while being 20+ weeks pregnant is no easy task.
 I definitely go on more walks (courtesy of my activity rings) and I do try and stretch from time to time but I haven’t really figured out a plan for taking it beyond that.
 I’m pretty sure a little bit of cardio would do me well and would raise my energy levels but I also think I am going to need some strength for the coming months.
 I did Tracy Anderson’s The pregnancy project throughout my first pregnancy.
 I think it has made a really big difference in both my overall feeling and my postpartum recovery.

 I am definitely not planning on starting running again though.
 First of all my fitness level has declined so much that I fell it wouldn’t be wise starting again at this point in my pregnancy.
 This kind of activity is perfectly fine if you continue with it from pre-pregnancy days, but starting any new sport is not recommended.
 Even though I was a runner before, starting now would be like starting from scratch.